khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

 # Dependencies - First Steps

-**FastAPI** has a very powerful but intuitive **<abbr title="also known as components, resources, providers, services, injectables">Dependency Injection</abbr>** system.
+**ReadyAPI** has a very powerful but intuitive **<abbr title="also known as components, resources, providers, services, injectables">Dependency Injection</abbr>** system.

-It is designed to be very simple to use, and to make it very easy for any developer to integrate other components with **FastAPI**.
+It is designed to be very simple to use, and to make it very easy for any developer to integrate other components with **ReadyAPI**.

 ## What is "Dependency Injection"

 **"Dependency Injection"** means, in programming, that there is a way for your code (in this case, your *path operation functions*) to declare things that it requires to work and use: "dependencies".

-And then, that system (in this case **FastAPI**) will take care of doing whatever is needed to provide your code with those needed dependencies ("inject" the dependencies).
+And then, that system (in this case **ReadyAPI**) will take care of doing whatever is needed to provide your code with those needed dependencies ("inject" the dependencies).

 This is very useful when you need to: